jeffdgr8/kotbase/docs/active-peer.md

 ## Introduction

+!!! important "This is an [Enterprise Edition](https://www.couchbase.com/products/editions) feature."

 This content provides sample code and configuration examples covering the implementation of Peer-to-Peer Sync over WebSockets.
 Specifically it covers the implementation of an Active Peer.